 24) Yule log (Bûche de Noël)

-The Yule log is a custom that has been a part of the Christmas meal tradition since the middle ages, but it actually has much older roots that stem from various pagan rituals linked to the winter solstice.
+The Yule log is a custom that has been a part of the Christmas meal tradition since the Middle Ages, but it actually has much older roots that stem from various pagan rituals linked to the winter solstice.

 There are many recipes for a yule log, but some classics are passion fruit, chocolates, vanilla or candied chestnuts.